Use plug-ins to extend business processes

 Disadvantages of plug-ins

-- Plug-ins require the special skills of a developer to create and maintain.
-Developers are expensive and many businesses don't have access to one when they have a need.
+- Plug-ins require the special skills of a software developer to create and maintain the plug-in code.
+Smaller businesses may not have access to a developer with the needed skills.
 Business processes can change rapidly and providing options to enable change without requiring a developer can allow the system to adapt more rapidly.

 - Plug-ins can be abused.
-A poorly written plug-in can cause significant impact on the performance of the environment.
-The great power of plug-ins needs to be applied with some restraint and consideration for the impact they have on the system as a whole.
+A poorly written plug-in can cause significant impact on the performance of the data processing pipeline and ultimately the environment.
+The great power of plug-ins needs to be applied with some restraint and consideration for the impact it has on the system as a whole.

-Use the following tutorial and how-to topics to learn how to write plug-ins
+Use the following tutorial and how-to topics to learn more about using plug-ins

-These topics walk you through the process of creating some simple plug-ins.
+These topics walk you through the basic process of creating, registering, and debugging some simple plug-ins.

 How to topics

-These topics provide details that you will use to create plug-ins.
+These topics provide additional details common to plug-in development.